 If you want to feel calmer in the New Year, add Sara Auster to your tool kit.
 The New York meditation teacher and sound therapy practitioner worked as a musician until 2002 when she broke her back in an accident and began a journey of self-healing.
 Now fully recovered, she uses sound to help other people remove anxiety and to rejuvenate, with events in Central Park and the Lincoln Centre.
 But, you don’t need to be in America to be soothed by her.
 Every Monday, Sara posts a #soundmovementMonday – a short sound meditation to help her followers to begin their week feeling zen.

 To seize the day. @TerminallyFabulous

-If you’re a procrastinator, forever waiting for tomorrow to take action, Lisa Magill will give you a kick up the behind.
-Diagnosed with cancer shortly after her 30th birthday, she was given months to live, but has outlived her timeline four years later.
-On her blog and Facebook page (which has nearly 30,000 fans) she chronicles the reality of dying young, with humour, optimism and honesty.
-Aiming to be ‘terminally fabulous’ until the end, her social medial feeds will remind you how short life is.
+If you’re a procrastinator, forever waiting for tomorrow to take action, the late Lisa Magill will give you a kick up the behind.
+Diagnosed with cancer shortly after her 30th birthday, she was given months to live, but outlived her timeline by four years.
+On her blog and Facebook page (which has nearly 30,000 fans) she bravely chronicled the reality of dying young, with humour, optimism and honesty.
+Aiming to be ‘terminally fabulous’ until the end, her social medial feed will remind you how short life is.
 Lisa passed away early 2017.